benma/visual-regexp-steroids.el/README.md

 (define-key esc-map (kbd "C-r") 'vr/isearch-backward) ;; C-M-r (define-key esc-map (kbd "C-s") 'vr/isearch-forward) ;; C-M-s
 ```
 To customize, use `M-x customize-group [RET] visual-regexp`.
-You can specify how the Python interpreter is invoked by modifying the `vr/command-python` variable.
+You can specify which engine to use by modifying `vr/engine` (defaults to Python), and how the Python interpreter is invoked by modifying the `vr/command-python` variable.
 The default is `python /path/to/visual-regexp-steroids/regexp.py`.

 ## Examples